 - Tell your healthcare provider right away if your partner becomes pregnant or thinks she is pregnant while you are taking ODOMZO.

 Exposure to ODOMZO during pregnancy:

 If you think that you or your female partner may have been exposed to ODOMZO during pregnancy, talk to your healthcare provider right away.
-If you become pregnant during treatment with ODOMZO, you or your healthcare provider should report your pregnancy to Novartis Pharmaceuticals Corporation at 1-888-669-6682.
+If you become pregnant during treatment with ODOMZO, you or your healthcare provider should report your pregnancy to Sun Pharmaceutical Industries, Inc. at 1-800-406-7984.

 What is ODOMZO?